UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_31.md

 Something you may have noticed is that there are 77 cereals but there doesn’t seem to be 77 data points\!
 That’s because some of them are lying on top of each other with the same sugar and calorie values.
-It may be of use to set an opacity to the graph to differential those points.
+It may be of use to set an opacity to the graph to differentiate those points.
 Opacity is set with the argument `opacity` in the `mark_circle(opacity=...)` function and accepts values between 0 and 1, with 1 being full intensity.